thesus/mailstack/docs/source/reference/ldap.rst

 LDAP-Server
 -----------

-The internal LDAP-Server is a OpenLDAP living in a docker container.
+The internal LDAP-Server is an OpenLDAP living in a docker container.
 The Repository with further information can be found `here`_.
 In order to use the Directory some things need to be prepoulated.
 Luckily there is a tool, that can help you with this task.
 To setup the initial database use the following command: